 Preprint Servers – E.g. arXiv.org for Physics, Mathematics, Computer Science, Quantitative Biology, Quantitative Finance and Statistics

 Podcasts – Search for academic podcasts in iTunes and listen via your PC or on mobile apps for various devices including Android smartphones

 There are many appropriate resources that you can use to find relevant information to allow you to conduct your research and publish its outcomes.
-The Library website (www.ul.ie/library) contains links to important databases including Web of Science, Scopus and Google Scholar.
+The Library website (www.ul.ie/library) contains links to important databases (see below).
 The UL Institutional Repository (ULIR) contains the University’s research publications and other research outputs.

 The Library Search allows you to search for physical items in the Library but also searches most of the library's electronic resources as well as publications in the ULIR.

 The slides from the Realising Your Research Value workshop on "Finding Research Information & Keeping Up-To-Date" are available below.